nguyenhung9xdev2022/ROG-STRIX-G513IH-HACKINTOSH/README.md

 - It is recommended to use [UMAF](https://github.com/DavidS95/Smokeless_UMAF/) tool to increase vram, at least 1G is recommended 2G.
 - This EFI was made based on the 2021 model, but it should be compatible with the 2022 model

+### Current status

+- CPU

+  - Energy management is done using [AMD Power Gadget](https://github.com/trulyspinach/SMCAMDProcessor)

+- IGPU

+  - Hardware acceleration has some issues, waiting for updated driver from [NootedRed](https://github.com/NootInc/NootedRed)

+- WiFi/Bluetooth

+- Apple ID & iMessages & iCloud

+- Touchpad and keyboard

+- 3.5mm headphone audio output

+- NVME SSD

+- Metal acceleration

+- Volume shortcut keys

+### Not Working

+- Unable to wake up after a long period of sleep

+- NVIDIA dGPU

+- Third-party browsers cannot use hardware acceleration normally (Edge)

+- Keyboard backlight control, Fn shortcut keys (the driver did not work properly)

+- VCN (Video/Picture Hardware Encoding and Decoding) still has problems, can be used but not guaranteed, turned off by default, to enable, please add `-nredvcn` to `boot-args`, please move to NootedRed page for the latest progress

 ## Credit

 https://github.com/NootInc/NootedRed